caltechlibrary/eprints-vagrant/Final-Install-Steps.md

 + Check out v3.4.0
 + Create a target deployment directory (e.g. /coda at Caltech Library)
 + Make sure an eprints user is created before building EPrints
+    + The Apache user should also be included in the eprints group
 + Run `autoreconf -i` and generate the ./configure script by running
 + Run `./configure` with the options for your target deployment
 + Run `make`